andrealang/docs/manageapps/updapps.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-#Updating apps
+# Updating apps
 {: #updatingapps}

-Last updated: 25 August 2016
-{: .last-updated}

 You can use the cf push command or {{site.data.keyword.Bluemix}} DevOps Services to update the applications in {{site.data.keyword.Bluemix_notm}}.
 In many cases, even for the built-in buildpacks such as Node.js, you must also supply a -c parameter to specify which command is used to start your application.
 {:shortdesc}

-##Creating and using a custom domain
+## Creating and using a custom domain
 {: #domain}

 For CF apps and container groups, you can use a custom domain in the URL of your application instead of the default {{site.data.keyword.Bluemix_notm}} system domain that is mybluemix.net.